marine-zania/2D_Helmholtz_eqnPINNs/README.md

 ## PINNs for Rectangular Waveguide Helmholtz Equation

-This project implements a Physics-Informed Neural Network (PINN) in PyTorch to solve the 2D Helmholtz equation for TEmn

-​modes in a rectangular waveguide with Dirichlet boundary conditions.
+This project implements a Physics-Informed Neural Network (PINN) in PyTorch to solve the 2D Helmholtz equation for TEmn modes in a rectangular waveguide with Dirichlet boundary conditions.

-Features
+Features:
 Solves

 &nbsp;∇²H\_z + k² H\_z = 0

 with Dirichlet boundary conditions:H\_z = 0  on all boundaries on all boundaries

 Computes and visualizes multiple TEmn modes

-Modular code, easy to modify for different modes

 ----